Up to 50% off sofas & mattresses — limited‑time deals.

 Misconception What can go wrong Better approach

 “Chesterfield always means leather.”
-You miss good fabric options or buy low-grade leather.
-Judge materials on durability and care needs.
+You overlook good fabric versions or settle for weak leather.
+Judge the upholstery material by durability, feel, and care needs.

 “Chesterfield always means the style.”
-In some regions it simply means “any couch.”
-Use the listing details, not the word alone.
+In some contexts, especially older Canadian ones, it may just mean “couch.”
+Use the full listing details, not the word alone.

 The two meanings of “chesterfield” that drive confusion